ACER continued

 ACER palmatum 'Omureyama'

 A cascading broad headed small tree; the willowy pendulous branches form a curtain around the edge of the plant.
 Leaves are a bright green in summer, with spectacular crimson and gold autumn colours.
-A wonderful specimen plant; 3-5m x 4-5m in 20yrs.
+Potentially a wonderful specimen plant; 3-5m x 4-5m in 20yrs but oh so slow to get going.

 Although the photograph in Vertrees book shows an impressive specimen, I am having real trouble with this cultivar and have all but given up on it in favour of Acer palmatum 'Autumn Showers'.